-If you have experienced any form of trauma, in particular, psychological and emotional trauma (click here to know what is emotional trauma), you may find this interesting!
+If you have experienced any form of childhood trauma, in particular, psychological and emotional trauma (click here to know what is emotional trauma), you may find this interesting.

 I only discovered this 10 years after I started my healing journey so perhaps like you I was unaware of how I was still in emotional trauma shock enacting my emotional wounds.
-Becoming aware of these responses really made me realize at how much I was still stuck, even after so much inner work.
+Becoming aware of these common reactions (trauma responses) really made me realize at how much I was still stuck, even after so much inner work.

 The 4 Emotional Trauma Responses

 As the name suggests, you “fight” in response to anything that triggers your deep emotional wound.
 You will probably get triggered easily and react in anger, raise your voice or use force like a bully to feel more powerful than others.

 Anger, in general, makes you feel powerful or at least is the only way you know how to make yourself feel or be powerful, because deep down in the trapped emotional wound lies “powerlessness”.

 In the moment of the actual emotional trauma, you felt powerless and this feeling of being powerless is what lingers emotionally as a victim state of being later on in adult life.

 In the fight response, you use anger to protect yourself and stand your ground and in certain situations, I’m all for anger!
 For example, in a case where you are about to get attacked by a man like in my case, anger is your friend trust me.
 Growing up in a country where women are inferior or less than, I’ve had to on many occasion stand my ground through vocal angry expressions and literally fight men off or sometimes just get ready to fight so they would back off.
 In these life-threatening situations, you will need all that anger to help you fight and protect yourself.